Types of Massage Therapy

 Training for Massage Therapists

-Training for therapists varies.
-37 states have laws about massage licensing, and some cities have individual requirements.
-Legal minimum education “can range from 330 to 1000 contact hours”, and the education can require weeks to two years.
-It is important to note that in states that have no requirements, some practitioners of massage can have no training.2 Massage therapists can practice in public and private locations, including hospitals, offices, spas, and even shopping malls.
-Typically, they have a “postsecondary non-degree awared”.3 There are some rigorous training programs available to massage therapists.
+Massage therapists can practice in public and private locations, including hospitals, offices, spas, and even shopping malls.
+Typically, they have a “postsecondary non-degree award”.3 There are some rigorous training programs available to massage therapists.
 The National Holistic Institute, for example, has a “Core 900 Hour” curriculum and offers an “Advanced 450 Hour” program as well.4 Their program is nationally accredited.
-“The accreditation process is to provide a professional judgment as to the quality of …program(s) offered, and to encourage continual improvement.”
-Because of the various state requirements, some massage therapists may have significantly more training than others.
+“The accreditation process is to provide a professional judgment as to the quality of …program(s) offered, and to encourage continual improvement.”5 Because of the various state requirements, some massage therapists may have significantly more training than others.
 Illinois, for example, requires 500 hours of training and an “approved certifying exam” with 24 hours of biennial maintenance.6

 Massage in Chiropractic Offices

 Some massage therapists opt to work in chiropractic offices.
-This provides a partnership that can benefit both types of practitioner, each helping the other to build clientele.
+This provides a partnership that can benefit both types of practitioner, each helping the other to build and treat their clientele.
 Massage therapy can be an excellent complement to spinal manipulation therapy.
+Many physical ailments may be treated through massage or chiropractic care, but the combination of the two is often the best solution.
 Some chiropractic offices offer therapeutic and relaxation massage.
 Carson Chiropractic, in Illinois, has highly trained, licensed massage therapists in its practice, who focus on “trigger point, therapeutic and deep-tissue massage therapy…[and are] trained in pregnancy massage”.
 The practice believes “strongly in the positive benefits of massage therapy…when paired with chiropractic care”.7